dmbarbour/glas/docs/GlasCLI.md

         glas --cmd.FileExt ScriptText Args

 This allows familiar file-based languages to be used without a separate file.
-The most likely use case is if constructing ScriptText within another program.
-In this case, there is no automatic removal of a shebang line.
+The most likely use case is if constructing ScriptText within another program. *Note:* There is no implicit erasure of an initial shebang line from ScriptText.

 ## Tooling

-The glas executable may contain a few built-in tools, but anything that would significantly increase executable size should instead represented in the module system.
-For example, we might have a `glas config` tool (defined by 'module.cli.config') that extends operations available via `glas --config`.
+The glas may contain a few built-in tools.
+Anything that would significantly increase executable size should be avoided as a built-in.
+By convention, we should also support an extended suite in the module system.

-In practice, the glas command line executable will support a fair bit of debugging logic to support `sys.refl.http` and similar APIs.
-It would be convenient if tooling can provide access to much of this.
+        glas --config Operation     # built-ins
+        glas config Operation       # full suite

+The two should be consistent in meaning and intention for all Operations that are implemented for both.

 ### Configuration Tooling

+        glas --config Operation

 Tools to debug the configuration in general, or to use a configuration as a simple language.

-        glas --config Operation

 Useful operations:

 * *init* - help users create a configuration file, perhaps interactively
 * *check* - look for obvious errors or concerns in the configuration file